joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 You should see the UI change immediately.
 You should also see Om Next log an event in the Chrome JavaScript Console.
-Query modifications mutate the state of program and so are also recorded into the application state history log.
+Query modifications mutate the state of program and thus are also recorded into the application state history log.

-Grab one of the UUIDs and you'll see that query state is maintained when you time travel (again your UUID will not the be one below!):
+Grab one of the UUIDs and you'll see that query state is maintained when you time travel (again your UUID will not be the one below!):

 ```clj
 (reset! app-state